aminalaee/sqladmin/docs/configurations.md

 * `name`: Display name for this model.
 Default value is the class name.
 * `name_plural`: Display plural name for this model.
 Default value is class name + `s`.
 * `icon`: Icon to be displayed for this model in the admin.
 Only FontAwesome names are supported.
+* `category`: Category name to display group of `ModelView` classes together in dropdown.

 !!! example